Ice cream: Overview

-Italian ice cream, or gelato as it is known, is a traditional and popular dessert in Italy.
+Italian ice cream, also known as gelato, is a traditional and popular dessert in Italy.
 Much of the production is still hand-made and flavoured by each individual shop in gelaterie a produzione propria.
 Gelato is made from whole milk, sugar, sometimes eggs, and natural flavourings.
 It typically contains 4–9% fat, less than ice cream's minimum of 10%.

 Per capita, Australians and New Zealanders are among the leading ice cream consumers in the world, eating 18 L and 20 L each per year respectively, behind the United States where people eat 23 L each per year.

 Ice Golas are a summer treat consisting of shaved ice packed into a popsicle form on a stick and soaked in flavoured sugar syrup, a popular choice being kala khatta in India, made from the sweet and sour jamun fruit.
 In Puerto Rico a popular dessert is the Piragua, shaved ice put into a cone shaped cup, with different syrup flavors poured on top of the ice.
 Vendors walk on sidewalks and near the beach with a small cart containing a huge block of ice and 10 to 15 bottles containing fruit syrups such as Tamarindo and Parcha.

 In Spain, ice cream is often in the style of Italian gelato.
 Spanish helado can be found in many cafés or speciality ice cream stores.
 While many traditional flavours are sold, cafés may also sell flavours like nata, viola, crema catalana, or tiramisu.
 In the 1980s, the Spanish industry was known for creating many creative and weird ice cream bars.

 In the United Kingdom, 14 million adults buy ice cream as a treat, in a market worth £1.8 billion (according to a report produced in 2024).
 In the United States, ice cream made with just cream, sugar, and a flavouring (usually fruit) is sometimes referred to as "Philadelphia style" ice cream.
 Ice cream that uses eggs to make a custard is sometimes called "French ice cream".
 American federal labelling standards require ice cream to contain a minimum of 10% milk fat.
 Americans consume about 23 litres of ice cream per person per year—the most in the world.
 According to the NPD Group, the most popular ice cream flavours in the U.S. are vanilla and chocolate with a combined market share of 40% as of 2008.